-Have you ever wondered which the structure of a photovoltaic module is and what the main materials are?
+Have you ever wondered what is the structure of a photovoltaic module and what are the main materials?

-There are many solutions available in the market and many raw materials that can be found, but the philosophy for manufacturing a solar panels is the same for everyone.
+There are many solutions available on the market and many raw materials that can be found, but the philosophy for manufacturing a solar panels is the same for everyone.

 If we try to describe in a few words the structure, we could say that a photovoltaic panel is composed by a series of photovoltaic cells protected by a glass on the front and a plastic material on the rear.
 The whole of it is vacuum encapsulated in a polymer as transparent as possible.